portswigger-cloud/postmortems/2024/10/saas-outage.md

 ## Resolution and recovery

+Version 1.25.0 of BottleRocket was deployed across all EKS clusters and new EKS nodes were rolled out.

 ## Corrective and Preventative Measures

 1. Changes have been made to the Karpenter resources so that we deploy a specific versioned Bottlerocket AMI rather than the latest released AMI.
 This increases the maintenance burden on the technology team and may result in critical security patch deployment being delayed.